carlmarkegang/git-repo-stats-viewer/README.md

-# git repo stats viewer
+# Git repository stats viewer
 Generate a static html page with information about git commits

 # Run